makeplus/makeplus/ReadMe.md

 This is a very early version of the MakePlus software.
 It seems to be working out fantastically well so far, but I expect the unexpected. :)

-Some of the ancillary features like "Per Project Install", `makeplus --local`, `make +update` (in the docs above) are not yet implemented, but will be very soon.
+Some of the ancillary features like "Local Project Install", `makeplus --local`, `make +update` (in the docs above) are not yet implemented, but will be very soon.
 All the important things are really working.
 See the `test` suite if you are curious.